Menu Close

 Learn more about arm lift surgery with Dr. Jeannie MacDonald by calling (604) 288-8517 or by filling out our contact form.

 If you are self-conscious about your upper arms because of loose skin and/or stubborn fat deposits, you may benefit from an arm lift.
-This procedure is particularly beneficial for women or men who have lost a lot of weight and /or have lost elasticity due to aging and want to restore the firmness and overall appearance of their upper arms.
+This procedure is particularly beneficial for women or men who have lost a lot of weight or have lost elasticity due to aging and want to restore the firmness and overall appearance of their upper arms.

-Your first step will be to have a detailed consultation with Dr MacDonald where she will listen to your goals and concerns and complete a careful examination.
+Your first step will be to have a detailed consultation with Dr. MacDonald where she will listen to your goals and concerns and complete a careful examination.
 Then, Dr. MacDonald will discuss the treatment options that best address your concerns and particular situation.

 Dr. MacDonald and her staff will: